China steps up threat to deprive US of rare earths

 Beijing had already dropped a big hint that rare earths could be in the firing line by showing images last week of President Xi Jinping visiting a rare earths factory in Ganzhou, central China.

-"Waging a trade war against China, the United States risks losing the supply of materials that are vital to sustaining its technological strength," the official Xinhua news agency said in a commentary.
+"Will rare earths become China's counter-weapon against the unprovoked suppression of the US?
+The answer is not mysterious," warned The People's Daily, the Communist Party mouthpiece.

+"We advise the US to not underestimate China's ability to safeguard its own development rights and interests, and not to say we didn't warn you."

-The state-owned Global Times tabloid warned in an editorial posted online that the "US will rue forcing China's hand on rare earths".
+The state-owned Global Times warned in an editorial that the "US will rue forcing China's hand on rare earths."

 "It is believed that if the US increasingly suppresses the development of China, sooner or later, China will use rare earths as a weapon," the nationalist tabloid said.